Mesangial proliferative glomerulonephritis

 Mesangial proliferative glomerulonephritis (MesPGN) is a morphological pattern characterized by a numerical increase in mesangial cells and expansion of the extracellular matrix within the mesangium of the glomerulus.
-The increase in the number of mesangial cells can be diffuse or local and immunoglobulin and/or complement deposition can also occur.
+The increase in the number of mesangial cells can be diffuse or local and immunoglobulin or complement deposition can also occur.
 MesPGN is associated with a variety of disease processes affecting the glomerulus, though can be idiopathic.
 The clinical presentation of MesPGN usually consists of hematuria or nephrotic syndrome.
-Treatment is often consistent with the histologic pattern of and/or disease process contributing to mesangial proliferative glomerulonephritis, and usually involves some form of immunosuppressant.
+Treatment is often consistent with the histologic pattern of and disease process contributing to mesangial proliferative glomerulonephritis, and usually involves some form of immunosuppressant.

 Mechanism

 MesPGN often occurs as a result of glomerular injury, though can be idiopathic.
-MesPGN has been associated with disease processes such as: IgA nephropathy, IgM nephropathy, systemic lupus erythematous, Alport's syndrome, resolving post-infectious glomerulonephritis, and complement nephropathy, such as C1Q nephropathy.
+MesPGN has been associated with disease processes such as: IgA nephropathy, IgM nephropathy, systemic lupus erythematous, Alport syndrome, resolving post-infectious glomerulonephritis, and complement nephropathy, such as C1Q nephropathy.

 IgA nephropathy is the most common cause of MesPGN.
 It is thought abnormally glycosylated IgA form polymers and deposit in the mesangium.
 Subsequently, IgA immune complexes bind to IgA receptors on mesangial cells and induce injury to mesangial cells through release of cytokines and growth factors that promote infiltration of leukocytes, mesangial cell proliferation, and mesangial matrix expansion.

 In the context of resolving post-infectious glomerulonephritis, MesPGN can be seen after an infection with a nephritogenic strain of group A streptococci.
 Pathogenesis of post-streptococcal glomerulonephritis includes injury to the glomerulus by immune complexes (IgG) passively trapped in the glomerulus, which leads to an inflammatory response from recruited immune cells, cytokines, chemical mediators, and complement and coagulation cascade activation.
 The inflammatory response includes endothelial and mesangial cell proliferation.

-Mesangial proliferative glomerulonephritis of Lupus nephritis, Class II is also noted by mesangial hypercellularity and matrix expansion.
-Microscopic haematuria with or without proteinuria may be seen in Class II Lupus nephritis.
+Mesangial proliferative glomerulonephritis of lupus nephritis, Class II is also noted by mesangial hypercellularity and matrix expansion.
+Microscopic hematuria with or without proteinuria may be seen in Class II lupus nephritis.
 Hypertension, nephrotic syndrome, and acute kidney injury are very rare at this stage.

 Idiopathic mesangial proliferative glomerulonephritis is less established in the literature.
 Idiopathic mesangial proliferative glomerulonephritis does not involve the deposition of either IgA or IgG immune complexes, though there can be focal or diffuse IgM deposits in the mesangium.
 The relationship of IgM and mesangial proliferative glomerulonephritis is hypothesized to involve either formed or deposited IgM complexes in the mesangium leading to T-cell mediated inflammatory response, mesangial proliferation, and glomerular injury or, as a result of mesangial proliferation, decreased clearance of monocytic IgM complexes.